best chest workout

 WEIGHTED DIP

-As soon as we’re done, we’ll change the orientation of the cables once again from high to low for the High To Low Cable Crossover.
+As soon as we’re done with the dip position, we’ll change the orientation of the cable cross once again from high to low for the High To Low Cable Crossover.

-We’ll do this with an overhand grip on the handles, palms facing diagonally toward the ground.
+Starting position is with the cables set at a high angle, standing with feet shoulder width apart, with an overhand grip on the cable handles, palms facing diagonally toward the ground.

 HIGH TO LOW CABLE CROSSOVER

-This exercise can also be done with resistance bands if you don’t have access to the cables.
+This exercise can also be done with resistance bands if you don’t have access to the cable crossover machine.

 EXERCISE NOTES: Perform the Weighted Dip for 4 sets at 6, 8, 10 and 12RM, alternating it as a drop set with the High to Low Cable Crossover for 15 reps.
-Take no rest between sets of the Weighted Dip and Cable Crossover, but rest after each drop set.
+Take no rest between sets of the Weighted Dip and Cable Crossover with an overhand grip, but rest after each drop set.

 4A.)
 AND 4B.)
 BODY COMMAND

-I’m going to add one more common chest exercise into this Perfect Chest Routine.
+I’m going to add one more common chest exercise into workout plan.

-It’s the Weighted Pushup and it’s going to help us work our upper body command and allow us to overload as well.
+It’s the Weighted Pushup variation and it’s going to help us work our upper body command and allow us to overload this bodyweight exercise as well.

 WEIGHTED PUSHUP

-However, we’re limited once again by the fact that our hands are in contact with the ground and can’t get across our body into adduction.
-So we’re going to drop set the pushup into a Banded Pushup where we come up and drive one hand across midline to create adduction.
+However, in push up position, we’re limited once again by the fact that our hands are in contact with the ground and can’t get across our body into adduction.
+So we’re going to drop set the pushup into a Banded Pushup where we come up to a strong plank position with hands shoulder width apart, feet shoulder width apart, core tight, and drive one hand across midline to create adduction.
 You’ll want to switch sides so that you work both sides of the chest.

 BANDED PUSHUP